Information for staff

 Dependent upon the nature of the invention, the details provided in the IDF and the result of Stage 2, a commercial evaluation is likely to be required.
 This could involve one or more of the following activities:

-A completed Initial Evaluation Report detailing the opportunity, findings from stages 2&3, an IP protection strategy and an agreed commercialisation development plan for the next 12 months.
+A completed Initial Evaluation Report detailing the opportunity, findings from stages 2 and 3, an IP protection strategy and an agreed commercialisation development plan for the next 12 months.

 Led by Commercialisation Manager